mxagar/data_science_udacity/README.md

-# data_science_udacity
+# Udacity Data Sciece Nanodegree

-This are my notes related to the Udacity Data Science Nanodegree
+This are my notes related to the Udacity Data Science Nanodegree.

+Mikel Sagardia, 2022.
+No guarantees.